xuancong84/OpenHomeKaraoke/README.md

 Here is the full list of command line arguments on OSX as an example (may not be up to date, run `python3 app.py --help` for the latest):

 ```
-usage: app.py [-h] [-u NONROOT_USER] [-p PORT] [-d DOWNLOAD_PATH] [-o OMXPLAYER_PATH] [-y YOUTUBEDL_PATH]
-              [-v VOLUME] [-V] [-s SPLASH_DELAY] [-L LANG] [-l LOG_LEVEL] [--hide-ip]
+usage: app.py [-h] [-u NONROOT_USER] [-p PORT] [-d DOWNLOAD_PATH] [-o OMXPLAYER_PATH] [-y YOUTUBEDL_PATH] [-v VOLUME] [-V] [-nv] [-s SPLASH_DELAY] [-L LANG]
-              [--hide-raspiwifi-instructions] [--hide-splash-screen] [--adev ADEV] [--dual-screen]
+              [-l LOG_LEVEL] [--hide-ip] [--hide-raspiwifi-instructions] [--hide-splash-screen] [--adev ADEV] [--dual-screen] [--high-quality]
-              [--high-quality] [--use-omxplayer] [--use-vlc] [--vlc-path VLC_PATH] [--vlc-port VLC_PORT]
+              [--use-omxplayer] [--use-vlc] [--vlc-path VLC_PATH] [--vlc-port VLC_PORT] [--logo-path LOGO_PATH] [--show-overlay] [-w] [-c BROWSER_COOKIES]
-              [--logo-path LOGO_PATH] [--show-overlay] [-w] [--admin-password ADMIN_PASSWORD]
+              [--admin-password ADMIN_PASSWORD] [--developer-mode]
-              [--developer-mode]

 optional arguments:
   -h, --help            show this help message and exit
   -u NONROOT_USER, --nonroot-user NONROOT_USER
-                        Since tmux must be launched by a non-root user (to run pacmd to select recording
-                        source), this is required for sending keys to tmux.
+                        Since tmux must be launched by a non-root user (to run pacmd to select recording source), this is required for sending keys to tmux.
   -p PORT, --port PORT  Desired http port (default: 5000)
   -d DOWNLOAD_PATH, --download-path DOWNLOAD_PATH
-                        Desired path for downloaded songs. (default: ~/pikaraoke-songs)
+                        Desired path for downloaded songs. (default: /home/xuancong/pikaraoke-songs)
   -o OMXPLAYER_PATH, --omxplayer-path OMXPLAYER_PATH
                         Path of omxplayer.
-Only important to raspberry pi hardware. (default:
+Only important to raspberry pi hardware. (default: /usr/bin/omxplayer)
-                        /usr/bin/omxplayer)
   -y YOUTUBEDL_PATH, --youtubedl-path YOUTUBEDL_PATH
                         Path of youtube-dl. (default: /home/xuancong/anaconda3/bin/yt-dlp)
   -v VOLUME, --volume VOLUME
                         If using omxplayer, the initial player volume is specified in millibels.
-Negative
-                        values ok. (default: 0 , Note: 100 millibels = 1 decibel).
+Negative values ok. (default: 0 , Note: 100 millibels = 1
+                        decibel).
-  -V, --run-vocal       Explicitly run vocal-splitter process from the main program (by default, it only
-                        run explicitly in Windows)
+  -V, --run-vocal       Explicitly run vocal-splitter process from the main program (by default, it only run explicitly in Windows)
+  -nv, --normalize-vol  Enable volume normalization
   -s SPLASH_DELAY, --splash-delay SPLASH_DELAY
-                        Delay during splash screen between songs (in secs). (default: 5 )
+                        Delay during splash screen between songs (in secs). (default: 3 )
-  -L LANG, --lang LANG  Set display language (default: None, set according to the current system locale
+  -L LANG, --lang LANG  Set display language (default: None, set according to the current system locale en_US)
-                        en_US)
   -l LOG_LEVEL, --log-level LOG_LEVEL
-                        Logging level int value (DEBUG: 10, INFO: 20, WARNING: 30, ERROR: 40, CRITICAL:
-                        50). (default: 20 )
+                        Logging level int value (DEBUG: 10, INFO: 20, WARNING: 30, ERROR: 40, CRITICAL: 50). (default: 20 )
   --hide-ip             Hide IP address from the screen.
   --hide-raspiwifi-instructions
                         Hide RaspiWiFi setup instructions from the splash screen.
   --hide-splash-screen  Hide splash screen before/between songs.
   --adev ADEV           Pass the audio output device argument to omxplayer.
-Possible values:
-                        hdmi/local/both/alsa[:device].
-If you are using a rpi USB soundcard or Hifi audio
+Possible values: hdmi/local/both/alsa[:device].
+If you are using a rpi USB
-                        hat, try: 'alsa:hw:0,0' Default: 'both'
+                        soundcard or Hifi audio hat, try: 'alsa:hw:0,0' Default: 'both'
   --dual-screen         Output video to both HDMI ports (raspberry pi 4 only)
-  --high-quality        Download higher quality video.
-Note: requires ffmpeg and may cause CPU, download
-                        speed, and other performance issues
+  --high-quality, -hq   Download higher quality video.
+Note: requires ffmpeg and may cause CPU, download speed, and other performance issues
   --use-omxplayer       Use OMX Player to play video instead of the default VLC Player.
-This may be
-                        better-performing on older raspberry pi devices.
-Certain features like key change
+This may be better-performing on older raspberry pi devices.
+Certain
-                        and cdg support wont be available.
-Note: if you want to play audio to the
-                        headphone jack on a rpi, you'll need to configure this in raspi-config: 'Advanced
+                        features like key change and cdg support wont be available.
+Note: if you want to play audio to the headphone jack on a rpi, you'll
-                        Options > Audio > Force 3.5mm (headphone)'
+                        need to configure this in raspi-config: 'Advanced Options > Audio > Force 3.5mm (headphone)'
   --use-vlc             Use VLC Player to play video.
 Enabled by default.
-Note: if you want to play audio
+Note: if you want to play audio to the headphone jack on a rpi, see
-                        to the headphone jack on a rpi, see troubleshooting steps in README.md
+                        troubleshooting steps in README.md
   --vlc-path VLC_PATH   Full path to VLC (Default: /usr/bin/cvlc)
   --vlc-port VLC_PORT   HTTP port for VLC remote control api (Default: 5002)
   --logo-path LOGO_PATH
                         Path to a custom logo image file for the splash screen.
-Recommended dimensions ~
+Recommended dimensions ~ 500x500px
-                        500x500px
   --show-overlay        Show overlay on top of video with pikaraoke QR code and IP
   -w, --windowed        Start PiKaraoke in windowed mode
+  -c BROWSER_COOKIES, --browser-cookies BROWSER_COOKIES
+                        YouTube downloader can use browser cookies from the specified path (see the --cookies-from-browser option of yt-dlp), it can also be
+                        auto (default): automatically determine based on OS; none: do not use any browser cookies
   --admin-password ADMIN_PASSWORD
-                        Administrator password, for locking down certain features of the web UI such as
-                        queue editing, player controls, song editing, and system shutdown.
-If unspecified,
+                        Administrator password, for locking down certain features of the web UI such as queue editing, player controls, song editing, and
-                        everyone is an admin.
+                        system shutdown.
+If unspecified, everyone is an admin.
   --developer-mode      Run in flask developer mode.
 Only useful for tweaking the web UI in real time.
-                        Will disable the splash screen due to pygame main thread conflicts and may require
+Will disable the splash screen due to pygame main
-                        FLASK_ENV=development env variable for full dev mode features.
+                        thread conflicts and may require FLASK_ENV=development env variable for full dev mode features.
 ```

 ## Screen UI